htc-ccis1505/main/lecture_notes/welcome.md

 There are links to D2L and the chatroom on the course home page under Quicklinks.
 There are also links to the main course website and chatroom on D2L.

+__Student Email__
+All email communication will come through D2L, which is configured by default to use your official student email account.
+(You can edit the email address in your D2L profile.)
+You are expected to check email regularly for updates, and are responsible for ensuring that you receive these messages.

 ## Grades
 This is a quick summary of grading policies.
 There is more information on grading on the course website and in the syllabus.
 Please read through it and ask if you have any questions.
 It's important to understand how your work and progress in the course will be assessed.

+### Participation & Professionalism
+The course schedule is posted on D2L and outlines session topics and major due dates for the semester.
+It is expected that you will attend and participate in class each week.
+You will receive a weekly grade for the work done in class.
+This may include one or more in-class activities or a quiz.

+*_These assignments are in-class activities and cannot be made up or turned in late._*

+To encourage participation, a portion of this grade will be based on effort and engagement.
+This grade will be given at the end of the semester, and is a subjective value determined by the instructor and measures your engagement in class during lab and lecture as well as the online chat.

-### Assignments
+### Lab Assignments
-Each week there will be problems assigned for you to work on, most of which will involve writing and debugging programs.
-These assignments come in three categories:

-- Laboratory exercises are short, relatively simple exercises designed to introduce a new topic.
-You'll do these during the scheduled lab time in class.
-- Practice assignments are slightly more involved versions of lab exercises, meant to illustrate and explore new topics.
-These assignments are not graded, though you may discuss and review solutions with your peers or over office hours with the instructor.
+Each week will have a combination of in-class and homework labs.
+In-class lab exercises are shorter and should be completed as a pair before the end of class.
+Homework labs follow up on the topics introduced in class and should be done individually.
+They are due in the D2L dropbox before the start of the next class.

+###Projects
-- Project assignments are larger assignments intended to teach you how to combine ideas from the course in interesting ways.
+Project assignments are larger assignments intended to teach you how to combine ideas from the course in interesting ways.
 These will take more time to complete, and you should start them early to ensure that you finish on time.
 You are encouraged to discuss the project with other students, but your final solution should be your own individual work.
 Discuss concepts and share ideas, not code.

 ### Exams
 There will be 3 exams that you will take in-class.
 These cover discussion and concept questions from lecture and coding problems.
 You will get a sheet of notes for for each exam, and you can also bring the previous exam notes as well.
 So for the first exam you can have one sheet of notes.
 For the second exam you can have two, and for the final exam you can have three sheets of notes.
 The notes must be handwritten (no tiny computer printing) and on a sheet of paper no larger than 8 x 11 inches.
 You may use both the front and back of the sheet of paper.

 The first two exams will be done with Snap!
 The first exam will cover the material up to lists.
 The second exam will cover all of our Snap! topics.
 The final exam will be done in Python and may include any topic covered in the course.
 This sounds tough, but it shouldn't seem so bad as you see how the topics covered one week lead into the next.
 It is very much a cumulative course.
-There's nothing you get to learn then forget.
+There's nothing you get to learn and then forget.

 ### Clobber Policy
 The clobber policy allows you to replace one early exam grade with a later exam grade.
 We will have three exams.
 You can "clobber" any earlier exam with a later one - so use your second exam score to replace the first.
 This is a one directional replacement.
 You can't use a good early exam to replace a later one.
 Thus, the last exam, the final exam, will always stick.

 Because of this policy I will not be offering make up exams.
-The intent of this is to allow me to go over the exams the same day they are given.
+The intent of this is to allow me to go over questions and answers from the exams with the class after the exam is given.
 This allows you to learn from your mistakes and see alternate ways to solve the problems.
-In exceptional circumstances, a make-up or rescheduled final exam may be offered, but as this is the last week of class, it may result in an Incomplete grade.
-This must be discussed with the instructor before missing the exam.
-Do this as soon as possible.
+In exceptional circumstances, a make-up or rescheduled final exam may be offered, but as that takes place the last week of class, it may result in an Incomplete grade.
+This must absolutely *must* be discussed with the instructor before missing the exam and should be early as possible.

 ### Bonus Points
 Over the course of the semester, you can earn *bonus* points for going above and beyond either in class, in the chatroom, or by doing the *extras* in the assignments.
 The amount of points that you accumulate over the semester may help bump you up over a grade boundary, i.e. from an B+ to an A. There is no set count of extra credit points, and the merits of the points are determined by the instructor as final grades for the class are determined.